crandonriordan/crandonriordan.github.io/_posts/2018-6-4-Learning-CSharp-with-Tic-Tac-Toe.md

 The UI is also horrendous.
 While I enjoy the colors, the game seem to take up too many spaces and creates to many new lines.
 I can improve this by reducing the amount of empty space.
 Also, I don't believe the way I'm asking for a save or load is all that user friendly.
 I could instead ask a [Y/N] type of question.
 Maybe a prompt like: "Do you wish to save or load [s/l]?"
 This reduces the prompt to one line and isn't too __annoying__.

-All in all, this project reinforced the learning from previous chapters of the book and also led to learn about how .NET can serialize data and a little bit about the List<> type and its utility.
+All in all, this project reinforced the learning from previous chapters of the book and also led me to learn about how .NET can serialize data and a little bit about the List<> type and its utility.
 I'm happy with the finished project and will be writing a run down of a new project shortly.